tvmani/tvmani.github.io/md/story_about_dailypractice.md

 * Mix and match
   * Anyone who wants to spend 2 minutes to cheerup some unknow kid can join the other group!
 Still their kids can be part of SSP1-Dailypractice!
   * Whatever we could come up with!
+  * Spin-off the concept among your friends and family circle!
+  * Anyone can create new group and run with it!
+We are more than happy to help you!